leigao97/Ethos/README.md

 # Ethos: Rectifying Language Models in Orthogonal Parameter Space
-Code Repository for the Paper:
+Code repository for the paper:

 "[Ethos: Rectifying Language Models in Orthogonal Parameter Space](https://arxiv.org/abs/2403.08994)"

 ## Code Structure
-* For each unlearning task, there is a dedicated folder named after the task.
-These folders contain all necessary scripts and resources for conducting experiments related to that specific task.
-Within each task folder, you will find a collection of scripts for different models.
+For each unlearning task, there is a dedicated folder named after the task.
+These folders contain all necessary datasets and training/evaluation code for conducting experiments related to that specific task.
+Within each task folder, there is also a collection of scripts for different models.

 ## Getting Started